-As at December 31, 2022, we had a total of 130.2 employees (converted to FTE).
-Of these employees, 103.5 were engaged in research and development and 26.7 in general and administrative activities.
-For additional details we refer to Note 20 to the financial statements.
+As at December 31, 2023, we had a total of 156.6 employees (converted to FTE).
+Of these employees, 122.4 were engaged in research and development and 34.2 in general and administrative activities.
+For additional details we refer to Note 20 to the financial statements included elsewhere in this Annual Report.
 As far as we know, our employees are not represented by a labor union.
 We have never experienced any employment related work stoppages, and we consider our relations with our employees to be good.
-In April and August 2022, we announced an update on our company's strategy that included a reduction in force totaling approximately 50% of our workforce, which partly became effective in 2022.
 For more information as to the risks associated with our workforce reduction, see Item 3.D: "Risk Factors".